Black Peruvians: Slave trade

 The Crown raised revenues on the freed black population.
 A decree that compelled former slaves to hire themselves out to and reside with a Spaniard master was another way to limit freedom of emancipated blacks.
 While some did stay with Spanish in order to save money, the large majority successfully defied the rule and began building "joint communities" to support each other.
 A discrimination policy with big and long-term impact was the exclusion of blacks and mulattoes from education.
 Universities and schools largely run by the Church forbade the non-white population to enroll, under the justification that they were "unworthy of being educated".
 Wealthy, skilled, capable mulattoes however made their way through the political ladder and achieved occupation of minor official posts.

-In 1821, General José de San Martín outlaws slave trade in Peru.
+In 1821, General José de San Martín outlawed the slave trade in Peru.

 In 1835, President Felipe Santiago Salaverry signed a decree again legalizing the deportation of slaves through the other Latin American countries.
 Thus, two years after his death, will be removed from the constitution the principle of "emancipating soil" according to which a slave entering Peru is, de facto, made free.

 In 1854, President Ramón Castilla y Marquezado declared slavery abolished.

 Today, Afro-Peruvian communities celebrate the landmark decision of Castilla with a popular refrain:

 The newly freed citizens typically took the last name of their former owners.
 For instance, slaves in the service of the Florez family named themselves "Florez" or "Flores".

 Despite the gradual emancipation of most black slaves in Peru, slavery continued along the Pacific coast of South America throughout the 19th century, as Peruvian slave traders kidnapped Polynesians, primarily from the Marquesas Islands and Easter Island and forced them to perform physical labour in mines and in the guano industry of Peru and Chile.